Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 3. Designing the Virtual Event Page

-The Virtual Event touchpoint is accessible in the Event Overview for both RSVP and ticketed events.
+The Virtual Event Page touchpoint is found in the Event Overview for both RSVP and ticketed events.
 To access the touchpoint, click on the Add a Touchpoint button.

-Inside the touchpoint, you’ll see a dropdown in the upper lefthand corner.
-This dropdown contains the four different virtual event states of the guest experience:
+Inside the touchpoint, you’ll find a dropdown in the upper lefthand corner containing the four virtual event states, or moments of the guest experience:

 - Check-In (Countdown)